whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-16-Gentlemans-Box-Subscription-February-2016-Review.md

 <DD>2 singles packs</DD>
 </DL>

-<p>These flushable wipes were made by four guys who shared an apartment in Chicago after college.
-They wanted to make wipes specifically for the adult male market.</p>
+<p>These disposable and flushable wipes were made by four guys who shared an apartment in Chicago after college.
+They wanted to make wipes specifically for the adult male market due to their lack of satisfaction with using baby wipes.
+So they embarked in a journey of research and design and launched their product in 2012.</p>

 <p>I love their "let it rip" statement on the packaging.
-As a woman myself, I have to use wipes in combination with toilet paper to feel extra clean, and these are specifically made for men so I will surely be buying the bigger package for my husband!</p>
+It's funny and... well... quite direct.
+As a woman myself, I have to use wipes in combination with toilet paper to feel extra clean.
+These are specifically made for men and personally I think it's well made, so I will surely be buying the bigger package for my husband!</p>

 <br>

 <center><img src='/images/GentlemansBoxFeb2016DudeWipes2.jpg'></center>

-<p>The ingredients are , plus 10% of Proceeds Donated to The Colon Club Charity.</p>
+<p>These wipes are infused with vitamin E and aloe, is alcohol free and also quick drying.
+They can also be used for your face, hands, pits and dude region.
+And to top all of that off, 10% of proceeds will be donated to The Colon Club Charity.</p>

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> Another great dapper curation from Gentleman's Box!
 Every item compliments each other and looks fashionably modern and chic.
-I can't wait for my husband to wear all the items just like they suggested in their info booklet.</p>
+I can't wait for my husband to wear all the items just like they suggested in their info booklet.
+With a total value of $100.50, this is definitely one box a gentleman should have to join the dapper club!</p>

 <p>Not a subscriber?
-You can <a href="https://gentlemansbox.com"><big>join here</big></a> to start receiving monthly accessories and lifestyle products for men!</p>
+You can <a href="https://gentlemansbox.com"><big>join here</big></a> to start receiving their monthly accessories and lifestyle products for men!</p>
 <br>

 <TABLE  BORDER="5" style="width:50%">